-Afriquoi are an African dance music band that fuses Congolese guitar, Gambian kora, Mandinka percussions styles with UK electronic beats.
-Their unique sound also includes house, hip hop, soul and jungle.
+Afriquoi is an African dance music band that fuses Congolese guitar, Gambian kora, Mandinka percussion styles with UK electronic beats.
+Their unique sound also includes house, hip-hop, soul and jungle.
 Their band members originate from Africa, the Caribbean and the UK.

 Some of The Sea Slugs wearing Kitenge clothing during a rehearsal